genderkit/genderkit/_articles/botox.md

 The long-term effects of repeated botox injections remain unknown and have not yet been studied {% cite gadhia2009facial %}.

+For your safety, it is wise to read the advice on choosing who will do the procedure found on [the NHS website](https://www.nhs.uk/conditions/cosmetic-procedures/choosing-who-will-do-your-procedure/).

 You can read more about botox on the [NHS Choices website](http://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/botulinum-toxin-Botox-injections.aspx).

 ### References